IkramUdDoula/obsidian/Writings/LinkedIn - Answering to the Scale up question.md

 noteID: cb85dfc6-1deb-42fb-b1f2-05433d9b44f8
 ---

-"So, Are we ready for 1,000,000 users?"
+“So, are we ready for 1,000,000 users?”

-If you are a product manager, chances are you have heard a version of this question where stakeholders are curious if the system is well equipped to handle a massive user base.
+If you’re a product manager, you’ve likely heard some version of this question where stakeholders are wondering whether the system can handle a massive user base.

-Let's concentrate on some of my personal observations on how to approach this question so that you can find the answer on your own.
+Here are some of my personal observations on how to approach this question, so you can confidently determine the answer yourself.

 1. Handling a million users is not primarily a technical concern, but is a business concern.
 It’s highly unlikely that a business will suddenly see that level of traffic overnight.
 Here’s a small tip.
 If you ever find yourself asked about handling that kind of scale, go to the person leading day to day operations and ask them if they’re prepared.
 If it is not their headache at the moment, you don’t need to worry about it either.
 The point is simple.
 Scale follows business growth, not the other way around.
 Planning for theoretical extremes before the business is ready is often unnecessary and wasteful.